 - Adapt a hybrid delivery model for cost efficiency

-Taking Resource Scheduling to the next level
+B. Taking resource scheduling to the next level

-Today, resource scheduling is not just a simple process of allocating resources against the projects.
+Today, resource scheduling is not just a simple process of allocating resources against projects.
 It has evolved into a full-fledged enterprise-level process that ensures maximum efficiency and utilization of resources.

 Traditional resource plans include inefficient and time-consuming processes.
-Enterprise-level resource planner streamlines them using efficient workflows, alerts, analytics.
+Enterprise-level resource planner streamlines them using efficient workflows, alerts, and analytics.
 It also integrates effortlessly with multiple business applications to maintain a single source of truth across the enterprise.

 Enterprise-level resource planner offers various capabilities to monitor and effectively reduce overall project costs.
 Some of them are forecasting, capacity planning, resource modeling, pipeline management, bench management, etc.